 Eligibility Criteria for MBA:

 Master of Business Administration [MBA] is a postgraduate degree in business administration management.
 The MBA is a terminal degree and a professional degree.
-The MBA course duration is 2 years which is divided into 4 semesters.
+The MBA course duration for full-time is 2 years, which is divided into 4 semesters.

 Opens up global opportunities for career growth.
 MBA career opportunities are in various employment areas like